 • Implications for Australia’s security interests

-This course is invaluable to employees of any Commonwealth agency grappling with the question of what Russia seeks today, and what it means for Australia in the future.
-It is designed for officers from all departments and agencies, as well as professionals, analysts, and leaders from other organisations, who would benefit from a deeper understanding of Russia, the implications of its role as a significant geopolitical actor for Australian public policy and future Australian national security interests in particular.
+Who should attend?
+This course is invaluable for staff grappling with the question of what Russia seeks today, and what it means for Australia in the future.
+It is designed for those seeking a deeper understanding of Russia, the implications of its role as a significant geopolitical actor for Australian public policy and future Australian national security interests in particular.

 • One day residential, fully-catered course.